Netflix Persuasion (2022) Trailer Review

 Ranking Jane Eyre Adaptations

 This first blog post revisits one of the first posts I ever wrote as a blogger and fanatic on Blogspot seven years ago.
-Simple as it may seem, ranking the Jane Eyre adaptations anew is exciting!
+Simple as it may seem, it’s exciting to rank the Jane Eyre adaptations all over again!
 It's an opportunity to map how my tastes have changed over the years.
-I also know now that definitively ranking Jane Eyre interpretations is impossible.
-Every true lit lover, and every Jane Eyre fanatic in particular, knows that “tastes differ.”
-There is no 'complete' or 'perfect' Jane Eyre adaptation.
-In my own experience, one film or miniseries may be the frontrunner one week, and another may become a favorite the next after a rewatch.
-Some of us may have that "one" we hold dearest that will never be supplanted.
+I also know now that it’s impossible to definitively rank Jane Eyre interpretations.
+There is no ‘complete’ or ‘perfect’ Jane Eyre adaptation; every fanatic knows that “tastes differ.”
+Some of us may have that "one" we hold dearest that will never be supplanted, while viewers like me may periodically shuffle favorites based on evolving values and standards.
 This ranking reflects my most recent binge of ALL the available Jane Eyre film and TV renderings.

 14. Jane Eyre 1934, starring Virginia Bruce as Jane and Colin Clive as Mr. Rochester